-Sometimes, when trying to connect to Hotspot Shield VPN at work, people experience the VPN interface spinning, which signifies that the VPN is trying to connect, but it just keeps spinning and never connects.
+Sometimes, when trying to connect to Hotspot Shield VPN at work, people experience that the VPN is trying to connect, but it just keeps spinning and never connects.

 Follow the instructions below if you’re having issues connecting Hotspot Shield VPN at work (i.e. your office blocks websites like Facebook and YouTube and you want to use Hotspot Shield VPN to bypass the block).